mdn/content/files/en-us/web/javascript/reference/global_objects/generatorfunction/index.md

 > This is different from using {{jsxref("Global_Objects/eval", "eval")}} with code for
 > a generator function expression.

-Invoking a generator-function constructor as a function (without using the `new` operator) has the same effect as invoking it as a constructor.
+Invoking a generator function constructor as a function (without using the `new` operator) has the same effect as invoking it as a constructor.

 ## Examples